 Lastly, journalists often believe that “truth telling” comes in one fell swoop and is published in one blowout article.
 However, as Emily Dickenson once said, “The truth dazzles gradually or else the world would be blind.”
 Discovery is a constantly evolving state for people, which could be an opportunity for independent media.
 If journalists can seek to meet people where they are, their truth telling could have a more powerful impact in users’ discovery over time.

-The best-case scenario for independent media, according to Weinberger, is that “there will be structures in place that challenge me in ways that I want to be challenged, but that ten years ago I didn’t think I wanted to be challenged.”

 New value chain of journalism